eola-z-CS2103/CS2101/docs/UserGuide.md

 <!-- @@author awhb -->

-### <u>Category 1 - Add contact information</u>
+### <u>Category 1 - Manage contact information</u>

-This category involves the addition of contact information using specific commands.
+This category focuses on storing and modifying a contact list.
+It involves specific commands that allow you to **add, edit** and **delete** contact information.
 Relevant commands and explanations of their functionalities are outlined below:

 #### Create new contact: `create /name [name] [optional fields]`